jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 , last_review DateTime
 ```

-5. The script now executes successfully, and produces the data file called Listings-MyDates.csv:
+5. After about 30 seconds, the script now executes successfully, and produces the data file called Listings-MyDates.csv: